3elk/PKitty/README.md

 Use PKitty only for legitimate network exploration and security testing purposes

 And not engage in unauthorized access or malicious activities.

+PS: I give you complete permission to deobfuscate and change the code of mainPK.bat IF there is a bug, or you could just message me on Discord.